roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 ---

-#### Instructions

-One way we can generate logs of interest is to create some failed SSH logins on our servers.

 - The only environment that holds our SSH keys is our Ansible container.
 Attempting to create an SSH connection from any other environment will trigger a log entry.
 - We can also create a log entry by attempting to log in with the wrong username.
 - Note: A successful SSH login also creates a log entry, but here we will focus on failed logins.